The Magic of Flagstaff, Arizona

-Today its citizens feel it’s got just about everything larger cities have– including franchise businesses, the big-box stores, and traffic jams.
+Today its citizens feel it’s got just about everything larger cities have– including franchise businesses, the big-box stores, a university, and traffic jams.
 The city’s backbone is still the Burlington Santa Fe Railroad, which separates the town into north and south.
 The lumber mill, once one of the primary employers, no longer exists.

 But Flagstaff still retains that elusive magic which entices the visitor to linger for a day, a week, or even a lifetime.

 Nestled at the base of the age-old San Francisco Peaks and surrounded by the world’s largest Ponderosa pine forest, the state’s third largest city provides a striking contrast to the cactus-clad desert that makes up much of the state.